Supernova (Latvian TV series): 2018

-Supernova 2019
+2019

 Supernova 2019 consisted of three shows.
 Sixteen artists competed this season, which consisted of two semi-finals and a final; the top four artists from each semi-final advanced to the final (for a total of eight artists).
 The first semi-final took place on 26 January, while the second semi-final took place on 2 February.
 In the final, which was held on 16 February, Carousel and their song "That Night" were declared the winners following a mix of jury voting and votes from the Latvian public.

-Supernova 2020
+2020

 Supernova 2020 consisted of a qualification round and a final.
 This was the first year, that semi-finals did not happen.
 28 artists competed in the qualification round.
 9 songs reached a final.
 In the final, which was held on 8 February, Samanta Tīna with her song "Still Breathing" was declared as the winning song, following a mix of jury and televote.

 Following the cancellation of the Eurovision Song Contest 2020 due to the COVID-19 pandemic, Samanta Tīna was internally re-selected to represent Latvia in the Eurovision Song Contest 2021, with a new song, "The Moon Is Rising".

-Supernova 2022
+2022

+Supernova 2022 consisted of a semi-final and a final.
+In the semi-final, which took place on 5 February, seventeen acts competed and the top ten entries qualified to the final based on the combination of votes from a jury panel and the Latvian public.
+On 10 February 2022, LTV announced that the song "First Love" performed by Miks Dukurs had been awarded a wildcard to qualify to the final due to technical issues that impacted his semi-final performance.
+In the final, which was held on 12 February, Citi Zēni were declared the winners following a mix of jury voting and votes from the Latvian public.

-Supernova 2023
+2023

+The semi-final took place on 4 February 2023.
+In the semi-final, 14 acts competed and the top ten entries qualified to the final based on the combination of votes from a jury panel and the Latvian public.
+Sudden Lights won both the jury and public votes in the final held on 11 February.

+2024

+The semi-final took place on 3 February 2024.
+15 acts competed and the top ten entries qualified to the final based on the combination of votes from a jury panel and the Latvian public.
+The final took place on 10 February 2024 among the ten entries that advanced from the semi-final.
+The song with the highest number of votes based on the combination of votes from a jury panel and the Latvian public, "Hollow" by Dons, was declared the winner.